vss245/vss245.github.io/_posts/2021-08-25-my-reading-statistics.md

 title: Analyzing my reading habits
 ---

-I track a lot of personal statistics (mood, movie watching, exercise), mostly because it motivates me and helps me feel a bit more grounded.
-For books, I use [Goodreads](https://goodreads.com), despite the borderline unusable interface and a questionable color scheme.
+Tracking my data has always helped me keep up good habits.
+For books, I use [Goodreads](https://goodreads.com), despite the sometimes borderline unusable interface and a questionable color scheme.

 I decided to export my library and dig into my reading data a little bit.
 I used Jupyter Notebooks and Python (mainly pandas and matplotlib).
 The notebook is [here](https://github.com/vss245/books-analysis/).